c9/docs.c9.io/src/tutorials/deploying/deploying_your_code.md

 * [Joyent](deploying_to_joyent.html)
 * [Windows Azure](deploying_to_windows_azure.html)

 Following any of those links will provide you with more information on code deployment.
-Keep in mind that you'll already need an account at those hosting providers before you can deploy your code to them!
+You can deploy your code to as many services and servers as you like.
+Keep in mind that you'll already need an account at those hosting providers before you can deploy your app to them!